 Call Our Baltimore Attorney for Injured Victims of Domestic Abuse for a Free, Confidential Consultation

 It is difficult to put a price on the toll domestic abuse takes on an individual.
 However, monetary compensation could make it easier for a victim to move forward.
 Additionally, actively participating in civil lawsuit could prove empowering and cathartic.
 Our empathetic Baltimore attorney for injured victims of domestic abuse will diligently fight with you to obtain justice.
-Call the Law Offices of Randolph Rice at (410) 694-7291 to schedule a free, confidential consultation.
+Call the Rice, Murtha & Psoras at (410) 694-7291 to schedule a free, confidential consultation.